slightlyoff/wpt-embed/README.md

 ## CLI Examples

-First, install this package into your project via NPM, or via github (today):
+First, install this package into your project via NPM, or clone this repo:

 ```console
 $ npm i --save @slightlyoff/wpt-embed